strike-finance/perpetuals-smart-contracts/docs/specs.md

 #### Params

 - orders_script_hash: The script hash of the orders validator to make sure that UTxO is sent there
-- validate_pool_ref: OutputReference: A reference to the Pool UTxO, to make sure that the max leverage have not been exceeded
+- pool_license: OutputReference: A reference to the Pool UTxO, to make sure that the max leverage have not been exceeded

 #### Datum